FidelusAleksander/ghcertified/content/practice_tests/_index.md

 {{% notice style="info" %}}

-As of right now, practice exams for **GitHub Foundations** and **GitHub Admin** are not available due to limited amount of questions contributed
+As of right now, practice exam for **GitHub Admin** is not available due to limited amount of questions contributed

 [**How to contribute**](https://github.com/FidelusAleksander/githubcertified/blob/master/CONTRIBUTING.md).